dmarcos/sparkEngine/README.md

 SparkEngine
 ============

-3d engine written in Objective-C and using GLKit
+3d render library written in Objective-C and using GLKit.

+It's essentialy a port of threejs to iOS.